drpsyko101/MotorTownMods/README.md

 #### (Optional) Lua module

-Download and extract [luasocket](https://github.com/alain-riedinger/luasocket/releases/tag/3.1-5.4.7) to `path/to/ue4ss/Mods/shared` directory to use the HTTP server.
-For webhook functionality, build [Luasec](https://github.com/lunarmodules/luasec) either from source or using [Luarocks](https://luarocks.org/) for Win64.
+For a full functionality of the mod, download and extract [luasocket](https://github.com/alain-riedinger/luasocket/releases/tag/3.1-5.4.7) to `path/to/ue4ss/Mods/shared` directory to use the HTTP server.
+For webhook functionality or any instability while using the REST API, build [Luasec](https://github.com/lunarmodules/luasec) either from source or using [Luarocks](https://luarocks.org/) for Win64.
 Install [lua-bcrypt](https://github.com/mikejsavage/lua-bcrypt) to enable server API authentication with `bcrypt` hashing algorithm.

 #### (Optional) C++ module

+The C++ module are included in the release.
+Any changes to the C++ files need a recompile.
 These steps are similar to [creating a C++ mod](https://docs.ue4ss.com/dev/guides/creating-a-c++-mod.html) tutorial.
 Please read them before proceeding for a full understanding of the project structure.

 1. Clone the RE-UE4SS into the `ue4ss` directory.